 GambleAware is a grant-making charity using best-practice in commissioning, including needs assessment, service planning, evaluation and outcome reporting to support effective, evidence-informed, quality assured prevention of gambling harms.
 Guided by a public health model, we commission integrated prevention services on a national scale and in partnership with expert organisations and agencies, including the NHS, across three areas of activity:

 GambleAware is wholly independent and has a framework agreement with the Gambling Commission to deliver the National Strategy to Reduce Gambling Harms within the context of arrangements based on voluntary donations from the gambling industry.

-In order to raise this amount, we ask all those who profit from the gambling industry in Britain to donate a minimum of 0.1% of their annual Gross Gambling Yield (GGY) to GambleAware.
-This would not only meet RGSB’s funding requirements, but it would also help us reach the people who need the help.
+We ask all those who profit from the gambling industry in Great Britain, whether or not they hold a licence from the Gambling Commission, to donate a minimum of 0.1% of their annual Gross Gambling Yield (GGY) directly to GambleAware.

-Please play your part in the National Responsible Gambling Strategy by pledging your support to GambleAware and helping the charity achieve its 2017/18 fundraising target of £10 million.
+Please play your part in the National Strategy to Reduce Gambling Harms by pledging your support to GambleAware.
+For further information please read our donations FAQs and download the donation form 2020/21.

-GambleAware receives no public funding and relies on donations from the gambling industry to achieve its mission.
-We look forward to working with you to inspire the industry as a whole to contribute a full and fair share to address the evolving challenge of minimising gambling-related harm.
+We look forward to working with you to inspire the industry as a whole to contribute a full and fair share to address the evolving challenge of reducing gambling harms.